 Add the sage, salt, pepper, garlic, and cranberries; mix well.

 Remove from heat.

-Taste for salt and pepper.
+Taste for salt and pepper, add more if needed.

 Add to a baking dish and pour the remaining 2 tbsp butter over the top, cover with foil and cook at 350° for 30 minutes.